ogre-run/miniogre/README.md

 - The project directory is scrutinized to identify the primary code language.
 - The README file is located and read.
+- The source code is crawled to obtain a preliminary list of requirements.
-- GPT-4 language model is used to predict the application dependencies and generate content for the `requirements.txt` file based on the README contents.
+- A large language model (LLM) provider (choices are `openai`, `mistral`, `groq`, `octoai`) is used to refine the list of requirements and generate the final content for the `requirements.txt` file.
 - The `requirements.txt`, `Dockerfile`, and `sbom.json` files are created.
 - A Docker image of the application is built.
 - An ogre container is spun up.